txt-pttrn/i-want-project/README.md

 This program has been tested on my pc and nowhere else and does mostly what it should.
 Still, it needs a proper cleanup and some details aren't quite right.
 It can probably be optimized.

 to do on this version:
-- fix transition algo so that is keeps searching for starting points at the beginning, looping around
 - wrangle the pdf maker function into maintaining the emoticons instead of deleting them, maybe by switching to another font for smileys
 - possibly make substituted characters italic for easier spotting of the transition